Techniek-Nederland/techniek-nederland-formulieren/_sources/tutorials/fgo/index.rst.txt

 the maintenance of installations.
 These tutorials provide an overview of the FGO Web Service and guides developer on how to perform various actions using the service.
 It is important to note that using the web service requires user authentication, which is covered in separate tutorials on :ref:`tutorials/authentication/index:authentication`.
-For a complete documentation on the API itself, please see https://api.fgoplus.nl/swagger/index.html.
+For a complete documentation on the FGO Plus API itself, please see https://api.fgoplus.nl/swagger/index.html.
+For the Techniek
+Nederland forms API, please see https://formsapi.technieknederland.nl/swagger/index.html.

 .. toctree::